KTH/devops-course/contributions/presentation/week2/sawai-valganon/README.md

 **Relevance**

 Automated web testing is essential in modern CI/CD to ensure fast, reliable software delivery.
 Selenium is a leading open-source tool for browser testing widely used in DevOps.
-Mastering Selenium integration helps improve test coverage, speed feedback loops, and maintain software quality in increasingly complex web applications—key to successful DevOps practices.
+Mastering Selenium integration helps improve test coverage, speed feedback loops, and maintain software quality in increasingly complex web applications key to successful DevOps practices.